TADA Module 1: Training for Intermediate/Advanced R Users

 Out of curiosity, let’s take a look at a breakdown of these monitoring location types.
 Do they all indicate surface water samples?
 Depending upon your program’s goals and methods, you might want to filter out some of the types you see.

-TADA_FieldValuesPie(dataset_cens, field = "MonitoringLocationTypeName")
+TADA_FieldValuesPie(dataset_cens, field = "TADA.MonitoringLocationTypeName")

 One of the next big steps is data harmonization: translating and